Warning: Undefined array key "file" in /var/www/wp-includes/media.php on line 1712

 - American College of Sports Medicine Certified Personal Trainer

 He also attends continuing education courses every year in order to stay up to date with treatment strategies, surgical protocols and techniques, and clinical evaluation techniques.
-Matthew resides in Virginia Beach and loves spending time with his family, friends, his beautiful wife, son, Owen, and fun loving dog, Charlie.
+Matthew resides in Virginia Beach and loves spending time with his family, friends, his beautiful wife, son, and fun loving dog, Charlie.

 Faith is a physical therapist who graduated from Texas Women’s University in Houston, Texas.
 Her interest in physical therapy began when she interned in an acute rehab and she fell in love with helping the patients.
 She has worked in various setting over her career including outpatient, acute care and home health, although, her main interests in physical therapy are orthopedics and geriatrics.
 “I love helping people live their lives to the fullest, move better, and feel better with physical therapy.”
 She is a Louisiana native who loves LSU and Saints football, crawfish, and gumbo.
 When Faith is not working can be found spending time with her husband, keeping up with her 3 boys, and working out.

 Mark is a Doctor of Physical Therapy with 25 years of clinical experience.
 He devoted his early

 career in pediatrics.
 During that time Mark and wife worked with a team of educational

 professionals to launch the Hope Technology School in Palo Alto, California.
 Mark moved to